haugstrup/babs-stats/README.md

 * Most popular routes (with average duration and trip count)
 * Most popular stations employed

 Since the data file is loaded asynchronously you can't server the HTML file under `file://`.
-So start a simple HTTP server in `www` with `python -m SimpleHTTPServer` or whatever and load up `localhost:8000`.
+A small server script is included.
+Run it with `node server.js` and then hit up [http://localhost:8000](http://localhost:8000)

 ## Deploying to a webserver
 There are grunt tasks for optmizing JS/CSS with requirejs and deploying to a webserver using rsync.
 For deployment to work you must define an ENV variable called `BABS_RSYNC_TARGET`.
 It should (surprise, surprise) be the `target` value for rsync.